DVD-Quant: Data-free Video Diffusion Transformers Quantization: Method

-To further enhance video generation quality, we introduce $\delta$-Guided Bit Switching, tailored to the input characteristics.
-Previous research~\cite{kahatapitiya2024adaptive,teacache,quantcache,so2023frdiff,ma2023deepcache} found that denoising processes of DiT contain redundant timesteps where latent feature changes are minimal.
-For these steps, we can employ lower bit-width quantization across the entire model, while utilizing higher precision for critical timesteps that exhibit significant feature transformations.
+To further enhance video generation quality, we propose $\delta$-Guided Bit Switching, tailored to input characteristics.
+Prior work~\citep{kahatapitiya2024adaptive,teacache,quantcache,so2023frdiff,ma2023deepcache} found that denoising process of DiTs contains redundant timesteps, where latent feature changes are marginal.
+For these redundant timesteps, we can apply lower bit-width quantization across the entire model.
+In contrast, we use higher precision for critical timesteps with significant feature transformations.
 Specifically, our mixed-precision mechanism operates as follows:

-where $t_p$ represents the most recent timestep where we reset our cumulative error tracking and $\mathcal{F}_t$ denotes the model's output features at timestep $t$.
-Our algorithm operates through continuous monitoring of normalized L1 distances between successive outputs.
-When cumulative feature changes remain below the threshold $\delta$, we apply $b_{\text{low}}$-bit quantization, indicating minimal feature evolution that can tolerate lower precision.
-Once the accumulated error exceeds $\delta$, we switch to $b_{\text{high}}$-bit quantization to preserve critical details, simultaneously resetting the cumulative error counter to zero.
-This adaptive approach ensures computational efficiency with minimal generation quality degradation.
-The threshold $\delta$ serves as a hyperparameter that balances performance and quality.
+where $t_p$ denotes the most recent timestep at which cumulative error tracking is reset, and $\mathcal{F}_t$ represents the model's output features at timestep $t$.
+Our algorithm works by continuously monitoring normalized L1 distances between successive outputs.
+When cumulative feature changes remain below the threshold $\delta$, we apply $b_{\text{low}}$-bit quantization, indicating marginal feature evolution can tolerate lower precision.
+Once the accumulated error exceeds $\delta$, we switch to $b_{\text{high}}$-bit quantization to preserve critical details, while simultaneously resetting the cumulative error counter to zero.
+This adaptive approach optimizes bit allocation while incurring negligible additional inference overhead, with the threshold $\delta$ acting as a hyperparameter to balance performance and efficiency.